Atlético San Luis (women)

 Atlético de San Luis Femenil is a Mexican professional women's football club based in San Luis Potosí that competes in the Liga MX Femenil.
 The club has been the women's section of Atlético San Luis since 2019.

-The team was founded for 2019–20 Liga MX Femenil season, after the promotion of the men's section to Liga MX, because the division requires participating teams to have a Women's squad to be part of the competition.
+The team was founded for the 2019–20 Liga MX Femenil season, after the promotion of the men's section to Liga MX, because the division requires participating teams to have a women's squad to be part of the competition.